RisPNG/Snipping-Lens/readme.md

 ### Where are my screenshots uploaded?
 Are they stored permanently?

 Screenshots are uploaded to [Litterbox](https://litterbox.catbox.moe/), a free and anonymous image hosting service, solely for the purpose of generating a URL that can be used with Google Lens.
-Images uploaded to Litterbox are not stored permanently—they automatically expire and are deleted after 1 hour.
+Images uploaded to Litterbox are not stored permanently, they automatically expire and are deleted after 1 hour.
 No user information is attached to the upload, and the application does not keep any record of your screenshots.

+### Why not use the locally stored image to query Google Lens?

+Simplicity, getting an image from user's clipboard and uploading it to a file hosting site is more straightforward than figuring out where the image is saved on the device for each operating system.

+I'm sure you're worried about privacy, but you shouldn't be uploading confidential information to Google in the first place anyway.

 ### Limitations & Longevity